tony-aw/tinycodet/README.md

 and external functions).
 This is, I think, more desirable, as internal function should remain, you know, internal.

-The `%m import <-%` operator only uses simple base R functions, and does nothing crazy.
+The `%m import <-%` operator will give a warning when one attempts to import more than 3 packages under the same alias.

 Now, as an example, lets load `data.table`, and then `collapse`, and then `tidytable`, all under the same alias, which I will call “ftv” (for